Your RV Water System Explained

 Might ruin your camping trip.

-Some gas stations, and the occasional camping store, have fresh or 'potable' water that you can use for free.
+Some gas stations, and the occasional camping store, have fresh or 'potable' water you can use for free.

 Other times you can find a campground or RV park that will let you fill.